-But, cracking the code to a more effective medical device sales process doesn’t have to be extremely difficult.
-You can be successful in sales leadership post-COVID and create and inspire a team of reps who meet and exceed sales objectives, now and moving forward.
+Hiring and training employees can be a large undertaking and can often leave companies with the question of where to even start, but cracking the code to creating a more effective sales training process doesn’t have to be extremely difficult.
+You can be successful at hiring sales reps and create and inspire a team of medical sales reps who meet and exceed sales objectives, now and moving forward.

-One of the first things to start with is evaluating the state of your sales territory planning and making the necessary improvements.
+A second thing to take a look at when it comes to hiring sales reps are your sales territories.
+Evaluating the state of your sales territory planning and making the necessary improvements will help determine just how many sales reps you need to hire and train.
 This is especially true if the size of your sales team has changed since your territories were last mapped out.

-Having strong and effective territory coverage is going to be key to the success of your medical device sales model.
+Having strong and effective territory coverage is going to be key to the success of your medical device sales model and assure that you are hiring the right number of sales reps to get the job done.
 The territories need to be separated so that your reps are evenly distributed throughout the field, their territories are keeping them busy but not stretched too thin, and that they can have meaningful interactions consistently.

 Of course, if you are going to redesign your territory planning for optimized effectiveness, don’t try to do it blindly.
 Base your territory management strategy on your team’s sales data to make informed decisions on how to map out your reps’ territories.

-Your reps have to make every second count when it comes to going to in-person visits and when they are in front of that prospect or customer.
+Your medical sales rep training process should also include training them on how to make every second count when it comes to going to in-person visits and when they are in front of that prospect or customer.
 It shouldn’t take multiple visits to do what can be most effectively done in one visit.
-So, optimizing visits will be an important part of your team’s sales effectiveness.
+So, optimizing visits will be an important part of your medical sales reps’ training

 There are several components involved in doing this, including: